thierrymoudiki/thierrymoudiki.github.io/_posts/2024-08-19-code-conformal-adaptive-RVFL.md

 comments: true
 ---

 The model presented here is a frequentist -- [conformalized](https://conformalpredictionintro.github.io/) -- version of the Bayesian one presented last week in [#152](https://thierrymoudiki.github.io/blog/2024/08/12/r/bqrvfl).
 The model is implemented in `learningmachine`, both in [Python](https://github.com/Techtonique/learningmachine_python) and [R](https://github.com/Techtonique/learningmachine).
-Model explanations are given as sensitivity analysis.
+Model explanations are given as sensitivity analyses.

 # 0 - install packages